 This Annex has been prepared to harmonise, on a world wide basis, the determination of the rhythmic characters of lights on aids to navigation.
 References to the IALA Maritime Buoyage System are included where appropriate.

-In the table entitled "Classification of the rhythmic characters of lights, each class or sub-class of light character is described in general terms by a statement in the third column, which is headed "General description".
+In the table entitled "Classification of the rhythmic characters of lights”, each class or sub-class of light character is described in general terms by a statement in the third column, which is headed "General description".
 These statements have been adopted by the International Hydrographic Organization and national hydrographic organizations for use in their publications, and they are written so as to include, in one class or another, the light characters that exist on aids to marine navigation.
 Therefore the classes that are recommended by IALA are not fully described in the third column of the table, and further necessary details for the design of recommended light characters are given in the fourth column, which is headed "IALA Specification".
 It is essential that the third and fourth columns are read together, and the rhythmic characters of lights conform with the requirements of the "IALA's Specification" if they are to conform with these Recommendations.

+Further guidelines for implementation of rhythmic characters on AtoN are provided in IALA Guideline xxx – Selection of Rhythmic Characters of Lights on Aids to Navigation.